 While new forms of collaboration enable child protective services and domestic violence staff to work together to reduce family violence, community partnerships bring neighborhood residents together to reach out to families experiencing child abuse and/or domestic violence.
 The Community Partnerships for Protecting Children, funded by the Edna McConnell Clark Foundation, demonstrate that collaborations between child abuse and domestic violence advocates and members of the community can make families safer.
 The partnerships enlist the community to respond to domestic violence and child abuse by adopting and funding prevention and intervention efforts that use the resources of neighbors, friends, churches, and other non-traditional supports for families (Carter, 1998).

 There have been several Federal and local initiatives designed to address the overlap between child maltreatment and domestic violence and to build a collaborative response.
 In 1995, for example, the Children’s Bureau funded five training grants in the priority area of working with families contending with domestic and/or community violence.
 The grants encouraged the development of training packages for in-service education to improve practice in child welfare.
 As part of the Office of Community Services (OCS) Family Violence Prevention and Services program, OCS funded domestic violence and child protective services collaboration grants.
 These grants encourage collaboration between child protective/child welfare agencies and independent domestic violence advocacy and services organizations.
-Between 1994 and 1996, 26 Domestic Violence/CPS Collaboration grants were awarded to support the development of training, intervention protocols, and screening tools that could be applied when domestic violence is encountered during investigation by CPS.
-A number of other Federal agencies, including the Office of Justice Programs and the Centers for Disease Control and Prevention, administer grant programs that focus on the relationship between domestic violence and child abuse.
+Between 1994 and 1996, 26 Domestic Violence/CPS Collaboration grants were awarded to support the development of training, intervention protocols, and screening tools that could be applied when domestic violence is encountered during an investigation by CPS.
+Several other Federal agencies, including the Office of Justice Programs and the Centers for Disease Control and Prevention, administer grant programs that focus on the relationship between domestic violence and child abuse.
 Additionally, the Children’s Bureau funds several ongoing research projects examining the co-occurrence of child abuse and domestic violence.
 1

-Clearly, resources and expertise of both child protective services workers and domestic violence advocates are increasingly being blended to ensure the safety of all family members affected by violence and to provide comprehensive services.
+Clearly, the resources and expertise of both child protective services workers and domestic violence advocates are increasingly being blended to ensure the safety of all family members affected by violence and to provide comprehensive services.
 In both the federally supported initiatives and local programs, new and innovative solutions are evolving.
 Curricula for cross-training of domestic violence advocates and CPS workers have been developed, risk assessment protocols are in use to identify and intervene in cases of co-occurrence of domestic violence and child maltreatment, and services to parent victims and maltreated children increasingly are integrated.
 Following are a few examples of specific programs that address the overlap between violence against children and domestic violence.2

 These programs can be categorized by the following: